 My second greatest attribute is a knack for finding the right GIF for any given moment.

 Favorite thing about living in SF?
 What do you miss about NYC?

 My favorite thing about living in SF and on the west coast is being closer to "home” (i.e., where my family is).

 What I miss most about NYC is the inspiring sense of ambition and conquer-the-world attitude that pervades the city.

-If you could only have one kind of food and drink for the rest of your life, what would it be?
+one kind of food and drink for the rest of your life.
+Go!

 What's something that most people don't know about you?